eminorhan/hvm-1/README.md

 Further examples can be found in the [comps](https://github.com/eminorhan/hvm-1/tree/master/comps) folder.

 ## Testing the finetuned models
+### Testing on video recognition
-I also include some minimal test code in [`test_video_recognition.py`](https://github.com/eminorhan/hvm-1/blob/master/test_video_recognition.py) to check the validation accuracy of the finetuned models in downstream video recognition tasks.
+I include some minimal test code in [`test_video_recognition.py`](https://github.com/eminorhan/hvm-1/blob/master/test_video_recognition.py) to check the validation accuracy of the finetuned models in downstream video recognition tasks (SSV2 or Kinetics-700).
 You can use it as follows:
 ```python
 python -u test_video_recognition.py \
         --model_name 'vit_hvm1@448_ssv2-50shot' \